reywood/reywood.github.io/_posts/2014-09-26-project-specific-syntax-highlighting-in-sublime-text-3.md

 I've only tested this with Sublime Text 3, but I'm sure it could be easily adapted to work with Sublime Text 2.
 Happy coding!

+UPDATE: I went ahead and made this an installable package with the name "Project Specific Syntax Settings".
+It is installable via Package Control.
+The package is only compatible with Sublime Text 3 right now, but I may look into ST2 support at some point.

 [meteor]: https://www.meteor.com/
 [jekyll]: http://jekyllrb.com/